Intimate Partner Violence and Abortion: One shouldn’t lead to the other

 01/04/2016 / Abortion

+An increasing number of studies show that we need to be doing more as a society to protect pregnant women.
 Pregnancy is a unique time of vulnerability in a woman’s life.
-An increasing number of studies show that we need to be doing more as a society to protect pregnant women.
 According to a study done by K. DeVries and colleagues, intimate partner violence is as common during pregnancy as risk factors such as gestational diabetes and preeclampsia, which are routinely screened for and monitored for the protection of both mother and baby.

 With awareness around intimate partner violence and pregnancy, there comes an increased focus on screening women for abuse at prenatal checkups.
 In one study, up to 22% of pregnant women seeking abortion reported recent violence from an intimate partner.
 In another study, where nearly 40% self-reported abuse, “relationship issues” was the only reason for choosing abortion that was cited significantly more frequently by women reporting abuse than those not reporting abuse.
 This is a clear indication that a violent relationship has a negative impact on a woman’s confidence in her ability to carry and raise a child.